Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Keep the activities simple

-If an activity seems complex and long-winded to you, it will certainly feel the same way for a preschooler.
+If an activity seems complex and long-winded to you, it will certainly feel the same way for a kid.
 Additionally, if it takes you pages to write out an activity, chances are it is not developmentally appropriate.
 When an activity is too simple for your students, you will likely notice this as you are facilitating your lesson.
 In this case, you can note ideas to take it a step further should you choose to try something similar in the future.

 Curate the lessons thoughtfully